Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Kind warning

-The code comes as it.
-If you're not happy with the current implementation and the Arduino IDE, build your own and debug it !
-Tuning the timing parameters was extremely long and tedious and I won't debug any other variant of the current schematic, of the current code or with another IDE as it is perfectly working.
+The code and current design come as it.
+If you're not happy with the current hardware and the Arduino IDE, build your own, the licence allows it !
 Push request with tested and working improvements are of course still welcomed.

 # Acknowledgments